AdobeDocs/experience-platform.en/help/ingestion/quality/error-diagnostics.md

 ## Downloading error diagnostics {#download-diagnostics}

 Adobe Experience Platform allows users to download the error diagnostics of the input files.
-The metadata will be retained within [!DNL Platform] for up to 30 days.
+The diagnostics will be retained within [!DNL Platform] for up to 30 days.

 ### List input files {#list-files}